ZeitgeberH/patchview/docs/installation.rst

 If this does not resolve the issue, please open a PatchView's github issue.

 **Note 2**
-Tested platforms: Windows 10, Ubuntu 18.04 LTS, Mac Catalina Due to Qt requriment, it won't work under WSL2 in Windows 10.
+Tested platforms: Windows 10, Ubuntu 18.04 LTS, Mac Catalina.
+Due to Qt requriment, it won't work under WSL2 in Windows 10.
-With enhanced GUI support in on WSL2 on Windows 11, it may work (but not tested yet)
+With enhanced GUI support on WSL2 in Windows 11, it may work (but not tested yet)

 From sources
 ------------

-The sources for PatchView can be downloaded from the `Github repo`_.
+The sources for PatchView can be downloadeded from the `Github repo`_.

 You can either clone the public repository: